hiki-t/encoder_decoder_model/mini_proj/readme.txt

 # to access target venv environment from vscode on remote server
 # at first, need to setup with Python: Select Interpreter command from the Command Palette (Ctrl+Shift+P)
 # then the target env is accessible through select Kernel

+# login to huggingface repo with hf token
+huggingface-cli login
+# login to wandb account with api
+wandb login